+'''

-''' [2]: # Random positions are fine for this.
-Order is measured in terms of similarity of orientations, not positions.
-L = 10 N = 100 box, points = freud.data.make_random_system(L, N, seed=0) orientations = np.array([[1, 0, 0, 0]] N) [3]: # To show orientations, we use arrows rotated by the quaternions. arrowheads = rowan.rotate(orientations, [1, 0, 0]) '''
+[2]: # Random positions are fine for this.
+Order is measured

+in terms of similarity of orientations, not positions.

+L = 10

+N = 100

+box, points = freud.data.make_random_system(L, N, seed=0)

+orientations = np.array([[1, 0, 0, 0]] N)

+'''

 The nematic order parameter provides a measure of how much of the system is aligned with respect to some provided reference vector.
 As a result, we can now compute the order parameter for a few simple cases.
 Since our original system is oriented along the x-axis, we can immediately test for that, as well as orientation along any of the other coordinate axes.